Breast Augmentation Size Chart – Implant Sizes and Cup Sizes

 Where are breast implants placed?

-• Dr Rubinstein can place your breast implants behind the glandular tissue in your breast or behind the muscle in your chest wall.
-The latter is the most common placement for long-lasting and natural-looking results.
+- Dr Rubinstein can place your breast implants behind the glandular tissue in your breast or behind the muscle in your chest wall.

 Can you do chest exercises after implants?

-How long does it take for breast implants to look normal?
+How long does it take for breast implants to look settled?

-• You might experience slight swelling after your breast implant surgery.
-This is entirely normal after surgical procedures.
+- You might experience slight swelling after your breast implant surgery.

-• You may need up to 6 weeks to 3 months before your breasts look completely natural with minimal signs of surgery.
+- You may need up to 6 weeks to 3 months before your breasts look completely settled with minimal signs of surgery.

 Medical Sources – Breast Augmentation Size Chart